Skip to content

 Suppose we want to backtest a portfolio containing "Stock A" and "Stock Index Futures IF":

-from akquant import BacktestConfig, InstrumentConfig, run_backtest
+from akquant import BacktestConfig, InstrumentConfig, StrategyConfig, run_backtest

 # 1. Define Futures Configuration